Anthony McGowan: Early life and education

 McGowan was the second of five children born into a working-class Roman Catholic family in Manchester.
 His parents were both nurses and his family moved to the village of Sherburn in Elmet, outside Leeds, when he was a small child.
-He has said that he read primarily non-fiction nature books when he was young, but when he was nine, a teacher gave him JRR Tolkien's The Lord of the Rings: "I don’t think I’d ever read a novel before, not even an Enid Blyton.
-It took me several years to finish reading it, but afterwards, I’d become a different kind of person; one who read novels and might one day write one."
+He has said that he read primarily non-fiction nature books when he was young, but when he was nine, a teacher gave him J. R. R. Tolkien's The Lord of the Rings: "I don't think I'd ever read a novel before, not even an Enid Blyton.
+It took me several years to finish reading it, but afterwards, I'd become a different kind of person; one who read novels and might one day write one."

 At age 11, he was sent to Corpus Christi Catholic College, a state school that he has called "one of the worst schools in Leeds...My upbringing until then had been fairly sheltered and quite rural.
 Suddenly I was surrounded by lots of disturbed and dangerous kids from a sink estate.
-Every break-time there’d be fights, and the teachers kept control with absolute brutality.
+Every break-time there'd be fights, and the teachers kept control with absolute brutality.
 On my very first day, I was talking in line outside, and the next thing I knew, I was looking up at the sky.
 A teacher had slapped me to the ground.
 It was a massive shock to the system."

-His time at Corpus Christi had a profound influence on him and features prominently as inspiration in his books for young people: "I keep focusing on my school in my work because that’s when stuff happened in my head.
+His time at Corpus Christi had a profound influence on him and features prominently as inspiration in his books for young people: "I keep focusing on my school in my work because that's when stuff happened in my head.
 Every day was full of conflict and terror and excitement.
 And I wanted to make kids and their social networks the focus of all my books...But also my memories of school are seared into my mind, and they are the stuff that fiction is made of: conflict and love and hate."
 In 2014 he said of it "I've never really left that school.
 In my imagination, I'm still there.
 All my books are set there.
 When I close my eyes at night, I'm back in that classroom."

-McGowan went on to study Philosophy and Politics at Manchester University, obtaining a BA in 1986 and an M.Phil in 1990.
+McGowan went on to study Philosophy and Politics at University of Manchester, obtaining a BA in 1986 and an M.Phil. in 1990.
 He earned his PhD from the Open University in 1996 with a thesis titled The sublime machine: conceptions of masculine beauty 1750-1850.

 Before turning to writing full-time, he worked as a nightclub bouncer, a journalist and a civil servant.